What’s New ?

 • 7 Minutes Read

 Learning to solve competitive questions is the first step to preparing for any technical interview.
-In this article, let us go through one such important competitive problem statement, which is to check if an undirected graph contains a cycle or not and its most likely to be asked during the technical discussions of product-based companies to test your basic knowledge and understanding of the graphs data structure.
-But before understanding the problems statement and different approaches to solving it, let us recap the graph data structure in detail below.
+In this article, we will learn how to check if an undirected graph contains a cycle or not.
+It is most likely to be asked during the technical discussions of product-based companies to test your basic knowledge and understanding of a graph.

-A graph is a data structure that comprises a restricted set of vertices (or nodes) and edges that connect these vertices.
-A graph G is an ordered pair G = (V, E), where V is the set of vertices (also called nodes or points) and E is the set of edges in G. In this case, we say that G consists of a set V of vertices and E V × V.
+First of all, we need to revise what a graph is.
+It is a data structure that comprises a restricted set of vertices (or nodes) and edges that connect these vertices.
+A graph G is an ordered pair G = (V, E), where V is the set of vertices (also called nodes or points) and E is the set of edges in G. In this case, we say that G consists of a set V of vertices and E ⊆ V × V.

 Graphs are often used to model relationships between objects.
-Graphs can be directed or undirected.
-In an undirected graph, the edges are unordered pairs of vertices, whereas, in a directed graph, the edges have an ordering to them.
+They can be directed or undirected.
+In an undirected graph, the edges are unordered pairs of vertices, whereas, in a directed graph, the edges have an order to them.

 Example of graph data structure